FabioRagosta/Exercise_ML/README.md

 # Python Tutorial

-If you are very new with python, please use this tutorial before the course:
+If you are very new with python, please use these tutorials before the course:

 * https://jckantor.github.io/CBE30338/01.01-Getting-Started-with-Python-and-Jupyter-Notebooks.html
 * https://github.com/milaan9/01_Python_Introduction